 - All salts are not created equal.
 Certain salts are milder than others.
 So, I use Kosher salt when brining because it’s not as salty as table salt.

 - There is a difference between a turkey breast and a turkey breast roast.
-The breast is just the breast with the bones in and the roast has both thigh and breast meat and does NOT have bones.
+The breast is just the breast with the bones in, and the roast has both thigh and breast meat and does NOT have bones.

 Love how easy and delicious this recipe is.
-It’s perfect for a gathering or a party.

 Thank you Shadi! 🙂